2021 Engie Open de Biarritz

-The 2021 Engie Open de Biarritz was a professional women's tennis tournament played on outdoor clay courts.
-It was the eighteenth edition of the tournament which was part of the 2021 ITF Women's World Tennis Tour.
-It took place in Biarritz, France between 12 and 18 July 2021.
+The 2021 Engie Open de Biarritz was the eighteenth edition of the Engie Open de Biarritz, a professional women's tennis tournament played on outdoor clay courts.
+The 2021 edition of the tournament was part of the 2021 ITF Women's World Tennis Tour.
+It took place in Biarritz, France from 12 to 18 July 2021.

+Viktoriya Tomova, the defending champion from the previous edition of the tournament, did not participate in the tournament in the 2021 edition.